-2. General process to be followed by all non-mineral applications
+2. General process to be followed by all non-mineral applications.

-As mentioned in Section 1.3 above, the M&W Core Strategy contains in Appendix C a list of applications which would be exempt from the requirements of M&W Core Strategy Policy CS16.
-The list of exempt applications is also reproduced at the end of this document.

-If a prospective development does not fall within these exemptions applicants should consult the mapping of MSAs mentioned in Section 1.2.
-If the redline application area of the prospective development falls wholly or partly within an MSA then the applicant should follow the process outlined in section 3 below.

-If an application which is exempt from the requirements of Policy CS16 is submitted to Norfolk County Council, in its capacity as the Mineral Planning Authority, for a mineral safeguarding response, no response will normally be sent to either the LPA or applicant.
+- 2.1 As mentioned in Section 1.4 above, the M&W Core Strategy contains in Appendix C a list of applications which would be exempt from the requirements of M&W Core Strategy Policy CS16.
+Core Strategy Policy CS16 and Appendix C are reproduced at the end of this guidance. - 2.2 If a prospective development does not fall within these exemptions applicants should consult the mapping of MSAs mentioned in Section 1.3.
+If the redline application area of the prospective development falls wholly or partly within an MSA then the applicant should follow the process outlined in section 3 below. - 2.3 If an application which is exempt from the requirements of CS16 is submitted to Norfolk County Council, in its capacity as the Mineral Planning Authority, for a mineral safeguarding response, no response will normally be sent to either the LPA or applicant.